-Is It Normal to Have Breast Pain During Your Period?
+Understanding Breast Pain During Your Period

 Many women experience swollen, tender breasts during or before their period.
 This common PMS symptom is almost always considered normal and tends to occur because of an increase in hormones –– particularly estrogen and progesterone.
 After your period is over and these hormone levels return to normal, your breast pain should resolve.